|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe, however, needs a little bit of time to chill, so it is a good idea to make it the morning or night before you plan to serve it.
-If you have gone store-bought before with the Follow Your Heart, Tofutti, or Earth Island brands of vegan sour cream, this recipe will give you a similar taste and texture: rich, creamy and smooth.
-Some vegan sour creams add cashews for a thicker, fuller taste for those who don't like to use soy as is used in this recipe.
+If you have gone the store-bought route before with the Follow Your Heart, Tofutti, or Earth Island brands of vegan sour cream, this recipe will give you a similar taste and texture.
+It's rich, creamy, and smooth.
+Some vegan sour creams add cashews for a thicker, fuller taste for those who don't like to use soy, which is what we use in this recipe.

-Enjoy your vegan sour cream on baked potatoes, nachos, vegan chili, soups, or to make a dip.
-It's as versatile as the dairy version and yet is low in fat and cholesterol.
-Enjoy it in good health.
+Enjoy your vegan sour cream on baked potatoes, nachos, vegan chili, soups, or to use as the base for a dip.
+It's as versatile as the dairy version.

 Gather the ingredients.

 In a small cup, mix together the cornstarch and 1 tablespoon of water until the cornstarch is completely dissolved.